octobercms/library/src/Extension/README.md

 ## Rain Extensions

 Adds the ability for classes to have *private traits*, also known as Behaviors.
-These are similar to native Traits except they can have private/protected methods and properties along with the own constructor.
+These are similar to native Traits except they can have private/protected methods and properties along with their own constructor.

-The originating object is passed always as the first parameter to the constructor.
+The originating object is always passed as the first parameter to the Behavior's constructor.

 ### Usage example